powerdistribution/powerdistribution.github.io/calculators/voltage-drop-2/index.md

 title:  Voltage Drop (or Rise) along a Double-Circuit Line
 ---

+# Voltage Drop (or Rise) along a Double-Circuit Line

 This app models the voltage drop or rise from unbalanced or balanced load on an overhead distribution line.
 The load is constant throughout the segment modeled.
 The voltages at the start of the segment are